 The BRA continually monitors weather forecasts, streamflow and lake levels throughout the Brazos River basin.
-All reservoirs within the Brazos River Authority system are under some level of the Drought Contingency Plan.
+All Brazos River Authority system reservoirs are under some level of the Drought Contingency Plan.

-The BRA reminds everyone that these extreme conditions are impacting water supplies and urges everyone to do their part by implementing conservation measures as directed by their water provider.
+The BRA reminds everyone that these extreme conditions are impacting water supplies and urges all to begin implementing conservation measures as directed by their water provider.